aaugustin/mtefd/multiple-template-engines.rst

   usability issues.
 It cannot be permanently set to a non-empty value because the admin misbehaves in that case.
 Everyone pretends that it doesn't exist.

+Except for ``TEMPLATE_DEBUG``, all these settings should become options in the configuration of Django template backends and lose their ``TEMPLATE_`` prefix.

 The template engine also takes a few other settings into account:

 * ``FILE_CHARSET`` defines the charset of template files loaded from the filesystem.
 Third-party template engines should honor its value.

-* ``INSTALLED_APPS`` defines the content of the application registry, which is thenused by the app directories template loaders to locate templates in installed applications.
+* ``INSTALLED_APPS`` defines the content of the application registry, which is then used by the app directories template loaders to locate templates in installed applications.

 * ``DATE_FORMAT``, ``SHORT_DATE_FORMAT`` and ``SHORT_DATETIME_FORMAT``